 Last year, we wrote a blog about returning to the office post-covid lockdown and how businesses would need to prepare.
-Now that new habits have set into stone a bit more and things are settling down, we thought it was time to return to this topic with our updated thoughts and guidance!
+Now that new habits have been set into stone a bit more and things are settling down, we thought it was time to return to this topic with our updated thoughts and guidance!

 So much has changed, even in such a short period of time.
 So here’s our updated guide to returning to the office…